jessicarush/react-notes/vitejs.md

 npm create vite@latest my-project --template react
 ```

-Ask ChatGPT or phind for steps to migrate a CRA project to Vite.
+For steps to migrate a CRA project to Vite see: [How to migrate from CRA to Vite](https://github.com/nordcloud/pat-frontend-template/blob/master/docs/CRA_MIGRATION_GUIDE.md)

 ## Set up ESlint